 Conformation and Type

-While the judges look for horses with strong abilities in dressage and show jumping, they also look for a horse with correct, elastic gaits, scope and athleticism over fences, and those that with the correct training will have the speed, soundness, and stamina necessary at the top levels of the sport.
+While the judges look for horses with strong abilities in dressage and show jumping, they also look for a horse with correct, elastic gaits, scope and athleticism over fences, and those that with the correct training will have the speed, soundness, and stamina necessary at the CCI levels.

 Section I – Conformation and Type

 This is a modified dressage test judged on overall collective impressions (not by each individual movement).
-There are two dressage tests for each level, one for qualifying competitions and one for the championships.
-The 2010 Dressage Test will be available on the YEH page of the USEA website.
+There are two dressage tests for each level, one for qualifying competitions and one for the championships, which are available in the documents section.